 The JA&TC prepares the apprenticeship training standards and they are approved and registered with, the State of California, Department of Industrial Relations, Division of Apprenticeship Standards (DIRjDAS).
 These Standards provide for training of apprentices on the job, in work processes of the trade, in related technical and manipulative instruction.
 The objective of the five (5) year program is to train apprentices to be an all-around journeyman Steamfitters.
 Safety is stressed throughout the training.

 V. APPRENTICESHIP AGREEMENT:

-Each apprentice is registered with the State of California, DIR/DAS by signing an Apprenticeship Agreement with the J.A.&T.C.
-Each apprentice must abide by the Rules and Regulations and Standards.
+Each apprentice is registered with the Department of Labor (DOL) and with the State of California, DIRjDAS by signing an Apprenticeship Agreement with the JA& TC and must abide by the Rules and Regulations, Policies and Standards.

 VI.
 HOW, WHERE AND WHEN TO APPLY FOR APPRENTICESHIP:

 Applications for the Steamfitter and Industrial Pipefitter Apprenticeship Program are accepted as follows: